ComradeTurtle/nodeboinc/README.md

 # nodeboinc
 ***WARNING: This code is still in early WIP, but most components are already working.
-It has NOT been thoroughly tested yet has not been published to npm.***
+It has NOT been thoroughly tested yet.***

 A simple Node.js module that interfaces with local and remote BOINC Client instances.